alvco/Founding_Fathers_AI/README.md

 This repository contains the complete implementation and experimental results for my research on multi-agent pipelines and enhancing LLM reasoning which I synthesize into a systematic framework called gradual, incremental, and sequential (GIS) search.
 The project assesses whether explicitly structuring a multi-agent pipeline to ensure a **gradual, incremental, and sequential (GIS)** traversal of the search space improves language model performance.

-**Key Innovation:** I built two distinct multi-agent systems — a 4-agent baseline linear pipeline (simple model) and an 8-agent structured pipeline with a recursive refinement layer (complex model) — and ran a controlled experiment using RAG-powered historical personas of three US Founding Fathers (Hamilton, Jefferson, Madison) to generate responses to three contemporary political questions.
+To test this, I built two distinct multi-agent systems — a 4-agent baseline linear pipeline (simple model) and an 8-agent structured pipeline with a recursive refinement layer (complex model) — and ran a controlled experiment using RAG-powered historical personas of three US Founding Fathers (Hamilton, Jefferson, Madison) to generate responses to three contemporary political questions.

 **Result:** The 8-agent GIS-structured pipeline consistently outperformed the simple model across all 9 test cases and outscored its counterpart by an average of 16.7 points (88.3 vs 71.6).